Einsteincrown/zappoll/README.md

 ZapPoll

-An Onchain prediction polls built on Starknet.
-You get to stake STRK on the outcome you believe in winners split the pot.
+Onchain prediction polls built on Starknet.
+You get to stake STRK on the outcome you believe in, winners split the pot.

 ## Live Demo